kartheekgj/chess-moves-simulator/README.md

 - Input - The input string to your program will be the Type of chess piece and it’s position (cell number) on the chessboard.
 E.g. Pawn, G1
 - Output - Once you execute the program, the output will be a string of all possible cells in which the chess piece can move from its current position.
 For the above input, the output would be G2.

+### Solution
+- The solution is developed using ReactJs with hooks for state management.
+Deployed in github gh-pages.

 ### Installation